 Today people are practicing internal alchemy not only in caves and monasteries, but also in their homes using the same concepts of the internal alchemists of old: Transmute, change, transfigure, stabilize and continue.

 External alchemists seek to create, distill and magically transmute physical substances, especially herbs, minerals and metals.
 Their costly lab experiments are aimed at two great accomplishments: turning lead into gold and creating a physical substance called the “philosopher’s stone,” which when ingested supposedly cured any disease, reversed the aging process and conferred physical immortality.
 The external alchemists are part of a larger mystical tradition.
-As such, it is mistaken to think of them simply as the precursors of modern chemists.
+As such, it is a mistake to think of them simply as the precursors of modern chemists.

 In antiquity, internal and external alchemists were held to be wise men with developed souls.